 Currently all other dry-feed EFGs are refinements of the Koppers-Totzek process.
 The main characteristics were:

-- Finely pulverized dried coal is fed by screw conveyer, then oxygen and steam blow in the coal at high velocity.
-The flame temperature is around 1800 ℃ and coal particles gasify virtually immediately;
+Finely pulverized dried coal is fed by screw conveyer, then oxygen and steam blow in the coal at a high velocity.
+The flame temperature is around 1800 ℃ and the coal particles gasify virtually immediately

 As the syngas was produced at low pressure it led to high costs of compression in subsequent processes.
-Therefore in 1973 Koppers GmbH started R&D on the PRessurized ENtrained FLOw gasification (PRENFLO®)process.
+Therefore in 1973 Koppers GmbH started R&D on the PRessurized ENtrained FLow gasification (PRENFLO®)process.
 From 1974 until 1981, Koppers GmbH and Shell International Petroleum Maatschappij B.V. worked together on the development of coal gasification at elevated pressure.
-This cooperation was aimed at combining the existing knowledge at Koppers and experience with coals and with the atmospheric Koppers-Totzek coal gasification process with the existing Shell expertise of high pressure oil gasification and gas treatment.
-The process was initially introduced under the name Shell-Koppers.
-The first pressurized pilot plant was put into operation in 1976 (6 t/d) followed by a 150 t/d Shell-Koppers plant that started in 1978 at Deutsche Shell's Harburg refineries.
+This cooperation was aimed at combining the existing knowledge at Koppers and experience with coals and with the atmospheric Koppers-Totzek coal gasification process with the existing Shell-Koppers.
+The first pressurized pilot plant was put into operation in 1976 (6t/d) followed by a 150t/d Shell Koppers plant that started in 1978 at Deutsche Shell's Harburg refineries.

 Meanwhile Krupp took over Koppers in 1974 and became Krupp-Koppers AG.
-When the joint development effort ended in 1981, Shell and Krupp-Koppers separately continued the development of their coal gasification process, Krupp-Koppers (who merged with Uhde GmbH in 1997) with the PRENFLO® Solids Gasification Process and Shell with the Shell Coal Gasification Process (SCGP).
-Thus, in 1984, the PRENFLO® pilot plant (6 t/h) with water quench was put into operation in Essen, Germany.
-The PRENFLO® technology was applied first on a large scale in the Fürstenhausen, Germany demonstration plant (48 t/d) and thereafter selected and realized by Elcogas S.A., Spain, for the Puertollano IGCC plant.
-The Puertollano plant was commissioned in 1998 gasifying 2400 t/d mixture of high ash bituminous coal (41 % ash) and petcoke coming from the local mine and refinery.
+When the joint development effort ended in 1981, Shell and Krupp-Koppers seperately continued the development of their coal gasification process, Krupp-Koppers (who merged with Uhde GmbH in 1997) with th PRENFLO® Solids Gasification Process and Shell with the Shell Coal Gasification Process (SCGP).
+Thus, in 1984, the PRENFLO® pilot plant (6t/h) with water quench was put into operation in Essen, Germany.
+The PRENFLO® technology was applied first on a large scale in the Fürstenhausen, Germany demonstration plant (48 t/d) and therefore selected and realized by Elcogas S.A., Spain for the Puertollano IGCC plant.
+The Puetollano plant was commissioned in 1998 gasifying 2400 t/d mixture of high ash bituminous coal (41 % ash) and petcoke coming from the local mine and refinery.